rellit/resol-vbus-python/README.md

     Spec files are the dictionary to parse VBUS Messages.
 They are provided in XML by RESOL as part of the RSC (Resol Service Center) download.
 Just download, install (on linux use wine, it will work) and get the required file for your installation from: {Install_dir}/eclipse/plugins/de.resol.servicecenter.vbus.resol_2.0.0/

-    Provided specs are in XML format. to convert you can use http://www.utilities-online.info/xmltojson
+    Provided specs are in XML format. to convert you can use http://www.utilities-online.info/xmltojson Also, if the "mask" entry (https://github.com/rellit/resol-vbus-python/blob/master/spec/DeltaSolBXPlus.json#L6) should be missing, you need to set that for your system.
+    The correct mask setting can be found here: https://danielwippermann.github.io/resol-vbus/vbus-packets.html

 Debug
 -----